 Chatham in Pittsylvania County, Virginia — The American South (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Civil War Trails series list.
-A significant historical month for this entry is May 1863.
+Topics.
+This historical marker is listed in this topic list: Government & Politics.
+A significant historical year for this entry is 1853.

 Location.
-36° 49.64′ N, 79° 23.882′ W. Marker is in Chatham, Virginia, in Pittsylvania County.
-Marker is at the intersection of Main Street and Center Street, on the right when traveling north on Main Street.
+36° 49.585′ N, 79° 23.904′ W. Marker is in Chatham, Virginia, in Pittsylvania County.
+Marker is at the intersection of Main Street and Court Place, on the right when traveling north on Main Street.
 Touch for map.
 Marker is in this post office area: Chatham VA 24531, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 13, 2021.
-It was originally submitted on April 6, 2013, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 569 times since then and 18 times this year.
-Last updated on March 13, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
-Photos: 1, 2, 3, 4, 5. submitted on April 6, 2013, by Craig Swain of Leesburg, Virginia. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on April 21, 2013, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 344 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on April 21, 2013, by Craig Swain of Leesburg, Virginia.
+4. submitted on June 17, 2013, by Bernard Fisher of Richmond, Virginia.